 ALO Audio RX

-If you want the best extension and really work the low end and treble performance of the Dorado, two of its standout aspects than the RX’s more dynamic impactful solid-state sound will be the best choice here.
+If you want the best extension and really work the low-end and treble performance of the Dorado, two of its standout aspects then the RX’s more dynamic impactful solid-state sound will be the best choice here.
 I didn’t get as much pot control but the sound was electric and very expansive.

 Lear FSM-02 V2